nikitahl/dashboard-shortcuts/CONTRIBUTING.md

-# Contributing
+# Contributing to Dashboard Shortcuts

-Thanks for contributing to WP Dashboard Shortcuts!
+Thanks for contributing to Dashboard Shortcuts!
 We're quite open to new feature requests, or any work you want to do.

 Please read the following guidelines before making a contribution.